 NMIT is the first Institute of Technology and Polytechnic (ITP) to launch a micro-credential since the New Zealand Qualifications Authority (NZQA) micro-credential pilot project in 2018.
 The micro-credential has also been approved for funding by the Tertiary Education Commission (TEC).

 This micro-credential is delivered fully online with 50 hours of learning across 10 weeks.
-Upon successfully completing the micro-credential students be recognised on their record of learning from NZQA.
+Successful completion of the micro-credential will be recognised on the student’s record of learning from NZQA.

 NMIT is partnering with industry on new bite-sized qualifications aimed at addressing skills shortages in the workforce and empowering people to retrain quickly and cost-effectively.